 The bigger capacity has been achieved by retaining the bore (79.0mm) but increasing the stroke to 54.3mm, which takes displacement to 798cc.
 There’s also a new crank to cope with the extra power – MV claim 20bhp at peak and 30bhp in other areas – and a new in-house slipper clutch.

 Chassis-wise, the sweet handling core of the F3 675 is used but with the addition of hydraulic fork damping and spring updates in the Marzocchis, and the same for the Sachs shock.
 Newer Brembo Monoblocs provide the uprated stopping power.

 Excuse me while I salivate.
 I best get ready for some laps.
-Ciao!Enjoy more Fast Bikes reading in the four-weekly magazine.
+Ciao!Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.